-Appeal - Any employee who is separated by reduction in force pursuant to this Article shall have the right to an appeal in accordance with Article 12 - Grievance Procedure regarding the application or interpretation of the Collective Bargaining Agreement if the employee believes the Department has not adhered to the provisions of this Article.

-Annotation: Employees are paid off for balances as provided in this contract when laid off.
-Reinstatement of time remaining will only apply in sick leave accruals that are not subject to payout.
-For example an employee with less than 10 years of service that is not eligible for a payout.

-- 17.3 Seniority Lists.
+- Appeal Any employee who is separated by reduction in force pursuant to this Article shall have the right to an appeal in accordance with Article 12 Grievance Procedure regarding the application or interpretation of the Collective Bargaining Agreement if the employee believes the Department has not adhered to the provisions of this Article. - E. Cash Out.
+Employees are cashed out for balances as provided in this contract when laid off.
+Reinstatement of time remaining will only apply in sick leave accruals that are not subject to payout (i.e., an employee with less than 10 years of service that is not eligible for a payout). - 17.3 Seniority Lists.
 Whenever it is determined that a layoff of employees shall occur, the Department agrees to supply current time in classification seniority lists to the Association for the jobs being affected. - 17.4 Specialized Assignments.
 Whenever it is determined that a reduction of employees in specialized assignments (including TADs) may occur because of lack of work or funds, the following order of reduction will apply: